Skip to Content

 Lunch Box Tarts are like a cross between a Pop-Tart and a hand pie.

-The Lunch Box Tart is available at Woody’s Lunch Box in Toy Story Land, across from the Alien Swirling Saucers.
+The Lunch Box Tart is available at Woody’s Lunch Box in Toy Story Land, across from Slinky Dog Dash.

 Outpost mix popcorn